Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Allstate’s top-tier “Blue Cyber Plan” is available for under $20 per month for individuals and under $40 for families.
 That’s impressive!

 Like so many other aspects of LifeLock’s service, the price increase upon renewal is listed in teeny-tiny print next to the more attractive intro price.
-Once again, LifeLock’s marketing materials feel a little deceptive, which is why the final verdict in this matchup was easy to make.
+Once again, LifeLock’s marketing materials feel a little deceptive that’s why some people are looking for its alternatives.

 Read More Comparison: